 You are not alone.
 A team of prayer warriors is available to raise you up in prayer.
 There are a number of ways to request prayer support.

 - Submit a prayer request to .
 These prayer requests are only sent to the Prayer Team.
 Team members will add your request to their daily prayers.

-An open group meets twice a month on the first Wednesday of the month to knit and crochet prayer shawls and pocket prayer shawls for members and friends of EPC.
-The knitters have completed and given more than 375 shawls to people who for a variety of reasons needed to feel the presence of God in their lives.
-Some have described their prayer shawls a hug from God.
+An open group meets once a month on the first Wednesday of the month to knit and crochet prayer shawls and pocket prayer shawls for members and friends of EPC.
+The knitters have completed and given more than 425 shawls to people who, for a variety of reasons, needed to feel the presence of God in their lives.
+Some have described prayer shawls a hug from God.
+And three lap robes.

 Along with the prayer shawls and pocket prayer shawls, members of the group have knitted hats, scarves and mittens for Erie House and other charities.

-If you know of someone who is in need of strength while undergoing a medical procedure; someone who needs comfort after a loss; someone who needs peace and patience during a difficult time; or someone who needs to feel the presence of God please contact: Mary Mueller at (708) 547-8793 or the church office at (630) 834-7750 and ask for Mary Mueller to contact you.
+If you know of someone who is in need of strength while undergoing a medical procedure; someone who needs comfort after a loss; someone who needs peace and patience during a difficult time; or someone who needs to feel the presence of God please contact the church office at (630) 834-7750 and ask for Mary Mueller to contact you.